sameerwork826/biomech-assn/README.md

 **License & attribution**
 This repository was created as a student assignment.
 Feel free to reuse the code for learning purposes; if you plan to redistribute or publish derived work, please include appropriate attribution to the author.

----

-If you want, I can also:
-- Add a CLI wrapper to pass `IMAGE_FILE` and `ACTUAL_HEIGHT` as command-line arguments.
-- Produce a short example run and include sample output files.